PolicyStat/jobtastic/README.md

 			return results

-This task is very trivial, but imagine doing something time-consuming instead of division and lots and lots of numbers while a user waited.
-We wouldn't want a double-clicker to cause this to happen twice conccurrently, we wouldn't want to ever redo this work on the same numbers and we would want the user to have at least some idea of how long they'll need to wait.
+This task is very trivial, but imagine doing something time-consuming instead of division (or just a ton of division) while a user waited.
+We wouldn't want a double-clicker to cause this to happen twice concurrently, we wouldn't want to ever redo this work on the same numbers and we would want the user to have at least some idea of how long they'll need to wait.
 Just by setting those 4 member variables, we've done all of these things.